Bright Sparks family talks

 Further details about each event and ticket booking details, can be found below.

-White woman with hand in foreground with a spider crawling across it One of the residents of Nottingham's Spider Lab!
+One of the residents of Nottingham's Spider Lab!

 Smart Spiders

-In the second family-friendly talk, on Sunday 7th July, Professor Sara L. Goodacre will reveal how spiders use their amazing skills and explain what it is that we still don’t quite understand about them.
+In the first family-friendly talk, on Sunday 7th July, Professor Sara L. Goodacre will reveal how spiders use their amazing skills and explain what it is that we still don’t quite understand about them.

 Did you know that spiders can make their legs into sails to cross water, make stretchy silk lines to swing from tree to tree, and even talk to each other in code?